CamilaPaiz/project-trybewallet-Trybe/README.md

-# This was developed during the Trybe course
+# Project Trybewallet

-In this project a wallet to control expenses with currency converter was developed.
+In this project a wallet to control expenses with currency converter was developed by me.
 When using this application a user shoulde be able to :

 -Add,remove and edit expenses;